Pet Movement Legislation

 Rabies Vaccination

-- The blood sample must be taken at least 30 days after rabies vaccination.
+- blood sample: at least 30 days after vaccination

-- The test must be conducted at an EU-accredited laboratory.
+The test must be conducted at an EU-accredited laboratory recognised by the European Commission.

 EU Pet Health Certificate